Winter Stillness & the Body’s Deep Intelligence

 And it remembers how to move again when the time is right.

-If you feel called to support your body during this season—through acupuncture, nervous system regulation, or gentle nourishment—winter is the perfect time to begin.
+If you feel called to support your body during this season—through acupuncture, nervous system regulation, or gentle nourishment—winter is a powerful time to begin.

 Rest is not a detour.